F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

         # separated list where if the name is a neutron
         # network id used for a vip or a pool member,
         # the network should not be created or deleted
-        # on the BIG-IP®, but rather assumed that the value
+        # on the BIG-IP, but rather assumed that the value
         # is the name of the network already created in
         # the Common partition with all L3 addresses
         # assigned to route domain 0.
 This is useful
         # for shared networks which are already defined
-        # on the BIG-IP® prior to LBaaS configuration.
+        # on the BIG-IP prior to LBaaS configuration.
 The
         # network should not be managed by the LBaaS agent,
         # but can be used for VIPs or pool members
         #
-        # If your Internet VLAN on your BIG-IP® is named
+        # If your Internet VLAN on your BIG-IP is named
         # /Common/external, and that corresponds to
         # Neutron uuid: 71718972-78e2-449e-bb56-ce47cc9d2680
         # then the entry would look like: